Governor Pritzker signs COVID-19 mandate rollback

 “As we continue to move toward living with this virus, my administration will relax some requirements while continuing to protect the most vulnerable,” Pritzker said.

-Among the changes includes not ending the vaccine requirement for students and faculty in higher education, as well as emergency services.
+Among the changes includes the ending of vaccine requirements for students and faculty in higher education, as well as for emergency medical service providers.

 “As we move into this next phase, we are building on the success of our campus leaders, staff, faculty, and students over the past two years in keeping our campuses safe,” said Ginger Ostro, Executive Director of the Illinois Board of Higher Education.

-Vaccine mandates will still be in effect for daycares, K-12 schools, state-run congregate facilities like veteran’s homes and correctional facilities, and healthcare sites.
+Vaccine mandates will still be in effect for daycares, K-12 schools, state-run congregate facilities like veteran’s homes, correctional facilities and healthcare sites.

 The requirements of testing for unvaccinated healthcare workers have also changed to depend on their county transmission rate.

-Note: Editors note: This article has been updated to clarify that higher education students and faculty, along with emergency medical service providers, are no longer under vaccine mandates.